-Welcome to the 2014 Blueprint Hospital Service Area (HSA) Profile from the Blueprint for Health, a state-led initiative transforming the way that health care and comprehensive health services are delivered in Vermont.
-The Blueprint is leading a transition to an environment where all Vermonters have access to a continuum of seamless, effective, and preventive health services.
+Welcome to the 2014 Blueprint Hospital

+Service Area (HSA) Profile from the

+Blueprint for Health, a state-led

+initiative transforming the way that

+health care and comprehensive health

+services are delivered in Vermont.
+The

+Blueprint is leading a transition to an

+environment where all Vermonters

+have access to a continuum of

+seamless, effective, and preventive

+health services.

-Blueprint HSA Profiles are based on data from Vermont's all-payer claims database, the Vermont Health Care Uniform Reporting and Evaluation System (VHCURES).
-Data include all covered commercial, Full Medicaid, and Medicare members attributed to Blueprint practices that began participating by December 31, 2013.
+Blueprint HSA Profiles are based primarily on data from Vermont's all-payer claims database, the Vermont Health Care Uniform Reporting and Evaluation System (VHCURES).
+Data include all covered commercial, Full Medicaid, and Medicare members attributed to Blueprint practices that began participating on or before June 30, 2014.